23 January 2023

 - Enhances or replaces local regulations that don’t always consider how pay is actually determined at specific companies

-- Relieves challenges for multinational organizations, streamlining and standardizing requirements from country to country — simplifying the implementation process to achieve pay equity across multiple countries
+- Relieves challenges for multinational organisations, streamlining and standardising requirements from country to country — simplifying the implementation process to achieve pay equity across multiple countries

 "New EU directive on Equal Pay and Pay Transparency"